 To summarize: an on-premise dial plan relied on sequential blocks of numbers to help identify steering codes for identifying site locations and coordinating internal department telephone assignments, and there were often leftover numbers in the block for future growth.
 By contrast, a UCaaS-based plan doesn't have a structured number scheme behind it and it can be costly to forecast how many numbers might be needed for future growth.

-that will affect their spend, design, and user acceptance.
+By understanding some of the fundamental differences encountered when moving away from premise-based communication systems to a UCaaS solution, organizations are better prepared to make better decisions that will affect their spend, design, and user acceptance.
 Carrying over large amounts of spare DID’s is generally to be avoided when moving to UCaaS.
 Understanding how and why the change to UCaaS affects internal communications helps clarify why maintaining large sequential DID blocks is generally not advisable.
 Understanding this allows IT/Telecom to prepare management and staff for the upcoming changes resulting from a move to UCaaS - and will prepare them for what will be abandoned as part of the move away from the legacy premise-based telephony.